samrogerrs/MTRX2700-Assignment-2/README.md

 If provided with the input "timer <number>", the LEDs will begin to flash on an off as specified by the number of milliseconds provided.
 For example, the input "timer 1000" will turn the current LED pattern on and off at intervals of 1000 milliseconds.

-If provuded with the input "oneshot <number>", the set LED pattern currently on the microcontrollers will invert (but will not stop the flashing if a previous timer command is called).
+If provided with the input "oneshot <number>", the set LED pattern currently on the microcontrollers will invert (but will not stop the flashing if a previous timer command is called).
 For instance, if provided with "oneshot 500" as the input, if the current LED pattern is 10101010, after 500 milliseconds it will inver to 01010101, and then continue flashing if a previous timer function has been called.
 If no previous timer function has been called, such that the LEDs are all off, it will simply turn them all on.

 #### **Usage**
 To run the integrated code, the serial communication UART (USART1 for this code) must be initialised, alongside enabling all required interrupts for serial input, serial transmission, timers, clocks and LEDs.
 This can be done by calling the following functions in main: